Why Is My Caulk Gun Not Working

 The caulk comes out unevenly or in spurts The caulk gun may have an inconsistent trigger pressure Practice using the caulk gun with consistent trigger pressure to apply caulk smoothly.
 If the issue persists, consider using a caulk gun with an adjustable pressure setting.

-See also How To Change Caulking Gun
+See also How To Put Silicone In A Caulking Gun

 By identifying these common issues and following the suggested solutions, you can ensure that your caulk gun functions properly and helps you achieve clean and precise caulking results.